pytennessee/pytn-2020/sponsors/prospectus.md

 ### {{ site.data.event.full_abbreviation }} Sponsorship Levels

-#### Cheese Shop ($500)
+#### Cheese Shop (\$500)

 Each Cheese Shop sponsorship comes with the following.

-* Your company’s name, logo, and link to your website on sponsor page
+- Your company’s name, logo, and link to your website on sponsor page
-* Your company’s logo on sponsor-level presentation slide before opening keynote
+- Your company’s logo on sponsor-level presentation slide before opening keynote
-* Your company’s logo on official conference program
+- Your company’s logo on official conference program
-* A brief description on website
+- A brief description on website
-* At least 1 Twitter mention
+- At least 1 Twitter mention
-* 1 T-shirt and 1 conference ticket
+- 1 T-shirt and 1 conference ticket

-#### Nudge Nudgers ($1000, Limited to 12)
+#### Nudge Nudgers (\$1000, Limited to 12)

 _Includes everything in a Cheese Shop sponsorship, plus:_

-* Ability to place company banner (provided by sponsor) in conference hall
+- Ability to place company banner (provided by sponsor) in conference hall
-* Your company's description in program and on website
+- Your company's description in program and on website
-* Small company logo on conference t-shirt
+- Small company logo on conference t-shirt
-* Small company logo in all outbound emails
+- Small company logo in all outbound emails
-* 1 additional T-shirt and ticket (2 T-shirts and 2 tickets total)
+- 1 additional T-shirt and ticket (2 T-shirts and 2 tickets total)
-* At least 2 Twitter mentions
+- At least 2 Twitter mentions

-#### Lumberjacks ($2500, Limited to 5)
+#### ~Lumberjacks (\$2500, Limited to 5)~ SOLD OUT

 _Includes everything in a Nudge Nudgers sponsorship, plus:_

-* Large company logo on conference t-shirt
+- Large company logo on conference t-shirt
-* Opportunity to staff a sponsorship booth during the conference
+- Opportunity to staff a sponsorship booth during the conference
-* Additional 2 T-Shirts and 2 Tickets (4 T-Shirts and 4 Tickets total)
+- Additional 2 T-Shirts and 2 Tickets (4 T-Shirts and 4 Tickets total)
-* Twitter mentions leading up to the event
+- Twitter mentions leading up to the event

-#### Crunchy Frogs ($4000, Limited to 1)
+#### ~Crunchy Frogs (\$4000, Limited to 1)~ SOLD OUT

 _Includes everything in a Lumberjacks sponsorship, plus:_

-* As the exclusive sponsor of our Young Coders program, your generous sponsorship will help buy computers for our Young Coders to use during the program and take home with them when the program is complete.
+- As the exclusive sponsor of our Young Coders program, your generous sponsorship will help buy computers for our Young Coders to use during the program and take home with them when the program is complete.
-* “Presented by” credit for the Young Coders program in all outbound marketing
+- “Presented by” credit for the Young Coders program in all outbound marketing
-* A special thank you before the opening keynote, and after the closing keynote
+- A special thank you before the opening keynote, and after the closing keynote

-#### ~~Ron Obvious ($5000, Limited to 1)~~ SOLD OUT
+#### ~~Ron Obvious (\$5000, Limited to 1)~~ SOLD OUT

 _Includes everything in the Lumberjacks level, plus:_

-* Exclusive sponsor of the {{ site.data.event.game_night.name }}/After Party!
+- Exclusive sponsor of the {{ site.data.event.game_night.name }}/After Party!
-* Your company’s logo on a slide by itself during the opening keynote
+- Your company’s logo on a slide by itself during the opening keynote
-* A specific mention of your company’s contribution before the keynotes
+- A specific mention of your company’s contribution before the keynotes
-* The ability to address the attendees of the after party
+- The ability to address the attendees of the after party
-* 1 additional T-shirt and ticket (5 t-shirts and 5 tickets total)
+- 1 additional T-shirt and ticket (5 t-shirts and 5 tickets total)

-#### Ministry of Silly Walks ($8000, Limited to 1)
+#### Ministry of Silly Walks (\$8000, Limited to 1)

 _Includes everything in the Lumberjacks level, plus:_

-* “Presented by” credit in all outbound marketing
+- “Presented by” credit in all outbound marketing
-* “Presented by” credit on the {{ site.data.event.short_name }} website
+- “Presented by” credit on the {{ site.data.event.short_name }} website
-* “Presented by” credit on the conference program
+- “Presented by” credit on the conference program
-* “Presented by” credit on a slide dedicated to your company
+- “Presented by” credit on a slide dedicated to your company
-* The ability to address all attendees of the conference before the opening keynote
+- The ability to address all attendees of the conference before the opening keynote
-* 2 additional T-shirts and tickets (6 t-shirts and 6 tickets total)
+- 2 additional T-shirts and tickets (6 t-shirts and 6 tickets total)

 ### Other Sponsorship Opportunities and Add-Ons